weareunderdesign/weareunder.design/underground.md

 * newsletter: weekly updates sent to our community, sharing insights, updates, and stories - a tight summary with a strong post, standout story, or fresh drop
 * social media: daily posts across our channels to maintain engagement and share our journey
-* brand fuckups: our 5-minute podcast highlighting design mistakes and lessons learned
+* brand fuckups: biweekly 5-minute podcast highlighting design mistakes and lessons learned
 * showcases: daily/monthy highlights of our best work, client success stories, and design innovations
 * behind-the-scenes: weekly glimpses into our process, team collaborations, and works-in-progress
 * product updates: immediate announcements when we launch new features or products